Introduction

 Common Loan Types | Personal loans, credit cards, business loans, student loans | Mortgage loans, auto loans, home equity loans |

-Unsecured loans offer greater flexibility but often at a higher cost due to the increased risk to lenders.
+🔓 Unsecured loans offer greater flexibility but often come with higher costs due to lender risk.

-Borrowers who lack valuable assets for collateral or prefer to avoid the risk of losing personal property often choose unsecured loans.
+Borrowers without valuable assets or who want to avoid risking property often choose unsecured loans.

 Common Types of Unsecured Loans